 - Residential status of an individual is based on number of days he is physically present in Pakistan during a tax year.
-Therefore, a foreigner can also be a resident person and a Pakistani national may become non resident for tax purposes. - An individual shall be a resident individual if he is present in Pakistan for an aggregate period of one hundred and eighty three days (183 days) or more in a tax year. - An individual who is an employee or official of the Federal Government or a Provincial Government posted abroad in a tax year is always considered as resident irrespective of his physical stay in Pakistan.
+Therefore, a foreigner can also be a resident person and a Pakistani national may become non resident for tax purposes. - An individual shall be a resident individual if: - he is present in Pakistan for an aggregate period of 183 days or more in a tax year; - An individual who is an employee or official of the Federal Government or a Provincial Government posted abroad in a tax year is always considered as resident irrespective of his physical stay in Pakistan. - being a citizen of Pakistan is: i) not present in any other country for more than one hundred and eighty-two days during the tax year; or ii) who is not a resident taxpayer of any other country